Battle of Cartagena de Indias: British withdrawal

 Don Blas de Lezo's plan had been that, given the overwhelming force against him, he would attempt to conduct a fighting withdrawal and delay the British long enough until the start of the rainy season at the end of April.
-The tropical downpours would delay campaigning for another 2 months.
+The tropical downpours would delay campaigning for another two months.
 Further, the longer the enemy had to remain mostly crowded on ships at sea and in the open on land, the more likely that insufficient supply, discomfort and especially disease would become his allies and the deadly enemies of the British.
 De Lezo was aided by the contempt that Vernon and Wentworth had for each other, which prevented their cooperation after the initial landing.

-Another important factor in the defeat of the British force was the fact that Cartagena's defensive fortifications had been repaired and improved over the past year.
+Another important factor in the defeat of the British force was that Cartagena's defensive fortifications had been repaired and improved over the past year.
 Although De Lezo was pressed to the limit, his plan worked and the Spanish prevailed.
 The rains came and the British had to board their ships, where close quarters made disease even more deadly.
 By 25 April, Vernon and the council decided to retreat to Jamaica, and by mid-May they were gone.
 By 7 May, only 1,700 men of the land forces were fit for service and no more than 1,000 in condition to land against the enemy; within a month of leaving Cartagena, another 1,100 died.
 British strength was reduced to 1,400 and American to 1,300.

 The expedition and battle lasted for 67 days and ended with the British fleet withdrawing in defeat, with 18,000 dead or incapacitated, mostly by disease.
 The Spanish also suffered severely from disease including Blas de Lezo himself, who died a few weeks after falling ill from the plague from unburied bodies.
 In addition a total of 50 British ships were lost, badly damaged, disabled or abandoned for lack of crews.
 There were nineteen ships of the line damaged, four frigates and twenty-seven transports lost.
 Of the 3,600 American colonists, who had volunteered, lured by promises of land and mountains of gold, most died of yellow fever, dysentery, and outright starvation.
 Only 300 returned home, including Lawrence Washington, who renamed his Virginia plantation, Mount Vernon after Admiral Vernon.